Word Family - Work

 • Hellenic *wreďďō

-• Classical Greek ῥέζω rhézō to do, to make, to act
+• Classical Greek ῥέζω rhézō I do, I make, I act

 • Indo-Iranian *wr̥ȷ́yáti